Hi! I’m Dr. Megie Shean

 Shean is an anglicized version of my family’s Irish surname, “Sheahan” (changed a few generations ago due to job discrimination).
 It’s pronounced “Shee-han.”

-I’m a clinical neuropsychologist with over a decade of experience evaluating and treating individuals with complex medical and psychiatric conditions.
-My approach integrates neuroscience, trauma-informed therapy, and cognitive rehabilitation to help clients understand what’s happening and move toward meaningful change.
-At the heart of my work is a collaborative relationship grounded in presence, trust, and compassion.
+I’m a clinical neuropsychologist with over a decade of experience working with complex medical and psychiatric conditions.
+My approach integrates neuroscience, trauma-informed therapy, and cognitive rehabilitation in a collaborative, compassionate framework.

 Life Outside